top of page

 • 5 min read

-Federica Brignone and Marco Odermatt.
+Lucas Pinheiro Braathen.
 Picture: Erich Spiess / Red Bull Content Pool

 Since its inception in 1967, Giant Slalom has been an integral part of the FIS Alpine Ski World Cup.
 At the end of October, the 2025-2026 winter season kicks off with the traditional Women's and Men's Giant Slalom races on the Rettenbach Glacier in Soelden.

 Giant slalom (GS) is an alpine skiing competitive discipline that involves racing between sets of "gates" (a gate consists of two pairs of poles holding gate panels between them.
-Courses are marked with red and blue gates) spaced at a greater distance from each other than in Slalom but less than in Super-G. A Giant Slalom consists of a variety of long, medium, and short turns.
+Courses are marked with red and blue gates, spaced at a greater distance from each other than in Slalom but less than in Super-G. A Giant Slalom consists of a variety of long, medium, and short turns.

 Giant slalom and slalom make up the technical events in alpine ski racing.
 This category separates them from the speed events of Super-G and downhill.
 The technical events are composed of two runs, held on different courses on the same ski run.